ropensource/Docs/en-us/Node/[English]-node_upgrade.md

   wget http://47.91.153.183/opensource/scripts/update_platon.sh
   ```

-    **Note: If the default directory address of node data storage is modified when the node of the PlatON network is installed, you need to change the node_dir = ~ / platon-node attribute value in the update_platon.sh script to the modified node data directory address.**
+    **Note: If the default directory address of node data storage is modified when the node of the PlatON network is installed, you need to change the node_dir = ~/platon-node attribute value in the update_platon.sh script to the modified node data directory address.**

 - Execute the command to update the node version